Introducing Climate SvelteKit Blog StarterΒ #

 β click to expandΒ code.

 As it stands, the generated sites get an A rating from SecurityHeaders.com.
-It should be

-possible to improve this by adding hashes for all inline styles and scripts and removing unsafe-inline
+It should be possible to improve this by adding hashes for all inline styles

-script to handle it, I would love to hear from you!
+written a custom script to handle it, I would love to hear from you!

 For a more comprehensive look at CSP with SvelteKit, see the SvelteKit Content Security Policy post.